mxenoph/factotum/pitch/pitch.md

 ### Money

 Before launch:
-  - Seek for investors
+  - Seek for investors to help launch.
-  - Fund the costs of hosting the website ourselves and put in the hours :)
+  - Fund the costs of hosting the website ourselves and put in the hours.

 After launch:
   - Monetize via selected advertisement of: